J. S. Woodsworth: Formation of the CCF

 After most of the world went into the Great Depression, Woodsworth and the ILP joined with various provincial farmer, labour and socialist groups in 1932 to found a new socialist party, the Co-operative Commonwealth Federation (CCF).
 Woodsworth was its first leader.
 Woodsworth said: "I am convinced that we may develop in Canada a distinctive type of Socialism.
 I refuse to follow slavishly the British model or the American model or the Russian model.
 We in Canada will solve our problems along our own lines."

 In 1933, the CCF became the official opposition in British Columbia.
 In 1934, the party achieved the same result in Saskatchewan.
 One of its founding groups, the UFA, was government in Alberta.

 In the 1935 election, seven CCF Members of Parliament were elected to the House of Commons.
 (None of the UFA MPs were re-elected.)
 The CCF received 8.9 percent of the popular vote.
 The CCF, however, was never able to seriously challenge Canada's party system, which was then dominated by the Liberals and Conservatives.
 In particular, the enormous prestige of the long-time Liberal Prime Minister, William Lyon Mackenzie King, prevented the CCF from displacing the Liberals as the main party of the left, as had happened with the socialist parties in Britain, Australia and New Zealand.

-In 1939, many CCF members opposed Woodsworth's opposition to Canada's entry into World War II.
+In 1939, the CCF was divided on the question of Canadian entry into World War II; the majority was in favor, but Woodsworth was against.
 During the debate on the declaration of war, Mackenzie King said: "There are few men in this Parliament for whom I have greater respect than the leader of the Co-operative Commonwealth Federation.
 I admire him in my heart, because time and again he has had the courage to say what lays on his conscience, regardless of what the world might think of him.
 A man of that calibre is an ornament to any Parliament."

 Nevertheless, Woodsworth was almost alone in his opposition to the war.
 He was the only Member of Parliament to vote against the bill, and his days as a party leader were over.

 He was re-elected to the House on 26 March 1940, but suffered a stroke in the fall and, over the next 18 months, his health deteriorated.
 He died in Vancouver, British Columbia in early 1942, and his ashes were scattered in the Strait of Georgia.

 Woodsworth's daughter, Grace MacInnis, followed in his footsteps as a CCF politician.